xushuran/CWG-RGB/README.md

 `configs/data_with_bg.yaml` is provided for reproducible experiments with background negative samples.
 It uses target-containing images and selected background negative images for training and validation.

-`configs/training_config.yaml` records the benchmark training settings, model variants, evaluation settings, NMS calibration parameters and reproduction commands.
+`configs/training_config.yaml` records the benchmark training settings, model variants, evaluation settings, NMS calibration parameters, and reproduction commands.

 Example of `configs/data_no_bg.yaml`: